--3 The amendment modifies the purpose of the moneys in the Early Childhood Education Workforce Development Fund and reduces the appropriation from \$20 million to \$5 million.
-It removes funding for early childhoood education degree and certificate programs, as well as degree or certificate completion.
-It instead distributes moneys in the fund exclusively to community colleges and public universities with early care and education centers that offer on-the-job training to students.
-It requires moneys to be used to stabilize and expand capacity at the centers and moneys to be allocated based on centers' capacity as of September 1 of each year.
+The amendment modifies the purpose of the moneys in the Early Childhood Education Workforce Development Fund and reduces the appropriation from \$20 million to \$5 million.
+It removes funding for early childhood education degree and certificate programs, as well as degree or certificate completion.
+It requires funding for campus early care and education centers to be used to stabilize and expand capacity at the centers and moneys to be allocated based on centers' capacity as of September 1 of each year.